Please use and icons to the right of the headings to expand and contract individual sections.

 Sample articulation agreement and other templates that assist high school and college faculty to collaborate and develop programs of study, including articulation of high school coursework.
 Outreach strategies to encourage participation of students, parents and schools/college personnel.

 Find out what the “a-g” requirements are, how courses are evaluated, what support and assistance is available, how to update a schools’ a-g list, resources and tools specific to get CTE and online courses approved.

 A-G Course Management Portal. https://hs-articulation.ucop.edu/agcmp.

 Search for courses by subject area or career field, access the A-G Policy Resource Guide, find your own school’s course list, get updates on new admissions policies and much more.

 UC Curriculum Integration (UCCI). http://ucci.ucop.edu.

-UCCI brings together educators to create innovative high school courses that integrate academics and CTE during 4-day Institutes.
-The courses are submitted to the UC for “a-g” approval in the academic area.
-The courses earn program status and are available for any high school in California to adopt.
-Search for previously approved courses to simply add to your schools’ “a-g” list or apply to attend an Institute and create a new course.
+UCCI brought together educators to create innovative high school courses that integrate academics and CTE during 4-day Institutes for submittal to the UC for “a-g” approval in the academic area.
+The courses earned program status and are available for any high school in California to adopt.
+Search the site for approved courses to simply add to your schools’ “a-g” list.

 Validation Rules. http://admission.universityofcalifornia.edu/counselors/q-and-a/validation/index.html.